snok/drf-openapi-tester/README.rst

 Input Validation
 ================

-To make sure your request body documentation is accurate, and will stay accurate, it can be useful to set up tests.
+To make sure your request body documentation is accurate, and will stay accurate, you can use endpoint serializers to validate your schema directly.

-Considering most APIs will use input serializers for input validation, it seems sensible to just run the example documentation on your serializer.
+``validate_input_serializer`` constructs an example representation of the documented request body, and passes it to the serializer given.

 A pytest implementation of input validation might look like this: